 5. Use social media to generate exposure for your work

-Travel photography gets a lot of attention and response on social media.
+Travel photography gets a lot of attention and response to social media.
 People love to like and share beautiful, picturesque images of places they would love to visit.
 As a travel photographer, learn to leverage social media to your advantage.
 Choose one or at max two social media platforms and focus all your energies on sharing high-quality posts regularly.
 Interact with people who comment and share your work and build your fan following.
-Look through the metrics of likes, shares, and comments to understand the market trends, the quality of work and areas for improvement.
+Look through the metrics of likes, shares, and comments to understand the market trends, the quality of work, and areas for improvement.

 Instagram has emerged as the preferred platform for photographers to share their work.
-Travel photography is especially popular on Instagram with many hub pages promoting travel photography.
+Travel photography is especially popular on Instagram, with many hub pages promoting travel photography.
 Learn how to use photography hashtags on Instagram to get success as a travel photographer.

-6. Start a travel photography blog
+6. Start a Travel Photography Blog

 Add a travel photography blog to your portfolio website.
-Starting telling visual stories, share travel photography tips and behind the scenes insights of your travels.
+Starting telling visual stories, share travel photography tips, and behind-the-scenes insights of your travels.
 Create photo stories of the places you are visiting.
-Talk about the culture, experiences and share your explorations through your blog posts.
-Your blog will gradually become a magnet for attracting admirers and potential clients, alike.
+Talk about the culture, experiences, and share your explorations through your blog posts.
+Your blog will gradually become a magnet for attracting admirers and potential clients alike.

 Tip: You can add a blog to your portfolio website on Pixpa easily.
 Learn more.